cyberboy666/r_e_c_u_r/documentation/build_docs.md

 - a stable 5volt, 1A microUsb power supply

+- some rubber feet for the bottom ? i had [these rubber feet] around from a previous project that work nicely

 ## print some things

 - i 3d printed my enclosure using these files for the [top] and [bottom]. if you dont have access to a printer you can upload these files to a popular printing service in you region (eg ...)